Summer Experience Award (SEA): Frequently Asked Questions

 Yes, international students must complete certain forms at the International Tax Office before receiving the SEA.
 If you have not already done so, please make an appointment at Yale’s International Tax Office.

-Yes; students should apply through the regular SEA process and the final deadline to apply is: May 1
+Yes; students should apply through the regular SEA process and the final deadline to apply is: May 2 at 1:00 pm ET

-Faculty members for this purpose include Professors, Associate Professors, Assistant Professors, Research Associates, Lecturers, Lectors, Instructors, Visiting Professors, Adjunct Professors, Clinical Professors, Museum Curators, University Librarians and Yale Summer Session Faculty across Yale College and Yale Graduate & Professional Schools.
-Research supervised solely by a postdoctoral scholar or PhD student will not qualify.
+A research supervisor must be a Faculty member or full-time research staff (Faculty Principal Investigator).
+Although Ph.D. students and/or postdocs may supervise some of the work, the official supervisor can not be a student or postdoc.
+Faculty members for this purpose include Professors, Associate Professors, Assistant Professors, Research Associates, Lecturers, Lectors, Instructors, Visiting Professors, Adjunct Professors, Clinical Professors, Museum Curators, Athletic Coaches, University Librarians, and Yale Summer Session Faculty across Yale College and Yale Graduate & Professional Schools.
+Research supervised solely by a postdoctoral scholar or Ph.D. student will not qualify.

 The following opportunities are examples of research at Yale University that would be eligible for SEA funding.